Sahaja Yoga: Cult classification

 Cult expert Jean-Marie Abgrall has written that Sahaja Yoga exhibits the classic characteristics of a cult in the way it conditions its members.
 These include having a god-like leader, disrupting existing relationships, and promising security and specific benefits while demanding loyalty and financial support.
 Abgrall writes that the true activities of the cult are hidden behind the projection of a positive image and an explicit statement that "Sahaja yoga is not a cult".

 Judith Coney has written that members "disguised some of their beliefs" from non-members.
 Coney writes people who had left the movement welcomed the chance to talk to her as an independent researcher, but that some were fearful of reprisals if they did so, and others found their experiences too painful to revisit.
 Most were unwilling to talk to her "on the record".

 An "A-Z of cults" in The Guardian reported that adherents of Sahaja Yoga found a cult designation "particularly offensive" but that the movement had been plagued by accounts of children being separated from their parents and of large financial donations made to Nirmala Srivastava.

 In 2001, The Independent reported the allegation made by some ex-members, that Sahaja Yoga is a cult which aims to control the minds of its members.
-Ex-members said that the organisation insists all family ties are broken and all communication with them cease, that crying children can be seen as being possessed by demons, that negative and positive vibrations need "clearing", and that being a member of the group is very expensive.
+One ex-member said that the organisation insisted he break off all family ties.
+He told how on one occasion Shri Mataji had said a crying child was 'possessed'.
+Some ex-members say being a member of the group is costly; some of the costs included rent and fees for activities and products.
+The national co-ordinator for Britain at that time said that nobody is forced to make contributions.
 In 2005, The Record reported that some critics who feel that the group is a cult have started their own websites.